 This is my personal collection of findings and discoveries in gardening with plants that are native to the Eastern United States.
 Because I’m not formally trained in botany/ecosystems, my primary use for this website is more like a memory-bank where I can recall specific plants, and plant discoveries.
 I’m making this public so that you may also learn from my discoveries.
-I have added several invasive plants that should never be included in your garden/yard, and I plan to add a few things about non-native, non-invasive plants (a popular request is what you can plant that won’t invade/destroy your surrounding ecosystem).
+I have added several invasive plants that should never be included in a garden/yard, and I plan to add a few things about non-native, non-invasive plants (if you really want to plant something non-beneficial, there are options that won’t invade/destroy your surrounding ecosystem).

 Some benefits of native plants include:

 - Native plants provide much needed food and shelter for native wildlife.
 Since local animals and insect-life have co-evolved with native plants to feed and support each other.
 Invasive or introduced species provide little benefit to wildlife and can starve entire populations when used en masse.